imranq2/llm_gateway/README.md

     git clone <repository-url>
     cd <repository-directory>
     ```

+2. Create `docker.env` file in the root of the project based on the `docker.env.example`.

-2. Set up the development environment:
+3. Set up the development environment:
     ```sh
     make devsetup
     ```

-3. Start the Docker containers:
+4. Start the Docker containers:
     ```sh
     make up
     ```